psboonstra/statcore_R/README.md

 # UMich Global Stat Core Workshop

-This repository contains resources for the 'Expanding Your Biostatistics Toolkit for Biomedical and Public Health Research' workshop offered by the School of Public Health Global Stat Core.
+This repository contains resources for Day 1 (Introduction to `R`) of the 'Expanding Your Biostatistics Toolkit for Biomedical and Public Health Research' workshop offered by the School of Public Health Global Stat Core.
 You can find the instructor's slides here:

 https://www.umich.edu/~philb/GlobalStatCore2019.html